buildo/react-components/src/transition-wrapper/README.md

 # TransitionWrapper

-## To be used with `ReactTransitionGroup` to show transitions for a component
+To be used with `ReactTransitionGroup` to show transitions for a component

+## Props
 |Name|Type|Default|Description|
 |----|----|-------|-----------|
 | **children** | <code>ReactChildren</code> |  | **required**.
 The component you want to animate (it must have a unique "key") |